Sidley, East Sussex

 Sidley is a village on the outskirts of Bexhill-on-Sea in East Sussex, England.
 Its governance falls within the jurisdiction of the Charter Trustees town of Bexhill.
 It is also a ward of Rother district council.

+In 1828 Sidley played host to the 'Battle of Sidley Green'.

-It is home to 2 primary schools.
+It is home to 2 primary schools, Sidley C.P and All Saints CoE.

 Sport and leisure

-Sidley has a Non-League football club Sidley United F.C. who play at Gullivers Sports Ground, named after the farmer who donated the ground for sporting activity, where they share with Sidley Cricket Club.